-Awarded to an organization or community that demonstrates creative solutions toward caring for the urban tree canopy in relation to the various threats our trees face – preserving the many benefits & services delivered by the community’s trees.
+Awarded to an organization or community that demonstrates creative solutions utilizing or addressing such urban forestry issues and threats or new opportunities associated with climate change, drought, pests and diseases, urban heat, and resiliency – preserving or enhancing the many benefits & services delivered by the community’s trees.

 Awarded to the municipality, community, or business that has shown the most improvement in the past year or has demonstrated over a period of several years’ exceptional leadership, innovation, growth, and, community involvement in creating a consistent and well-managed urban forest.

-Awarded to an organization or community which completed an urban forestry project that:
+Awarded to an organization, company, or community which completed an urban forestry project that:

 • Addressed two or more environmental or public safety issues